-- 1 In SAS Management Console, open the User Manager. - 2 To create a new role for your custom-task capabilities, right-click in the User Manager and select New ► Role. - 3 To add a custom-task capability to an existing role, double-click a Enterprise Guide role. - 4 In the role properties window, click the Capabilities tab. - 5 Expand the Plug-Ins branch in the tree view.

-6 Click the custom-task capabilities that you want to add to that role.
+- 1. In SAS Management Console, open the User Manager. - 2.
+To create a new role for your custom-task capabilities, right-click in the User Manager and select New ⇔ Role. - 3.
+To add a custom-task capability to an existing role, double-click an Enterprise Guide role. - 4.
+In the role properties dialog box, click the Capabilities tab. - 5.
+Expand the Plug-Ins branch in the tree view. - 6.
+Click the custom-task capabilities that you want to add to that role. - 7.
+Click OK.

-7 Click ok.